 Kaieteur National Park, located in the southern Pakaraima Mountains in the Potaro-Siparuni Region of Guyana, covers a broad range of habitat types and is home to many species unique to the region.
 The park is especially renowned for the Kaieteur Falls.

 Kaieteur National Park is located in the southern Pakaraima Mountains in the Potaro-Siparuni Region of Guyana.
+This is considered the highlands of Guyana.
 The park covers a broad range of habitat types and is home to many species unique to the region.

 Part of the Guiana Shield, an area of tropical rain forest and flat-topped mountains, the park is home to wildlife like the tiny golden frog and the Guianan cock-of-the-rock, a bird whose males are known for their bright orange plumage.

 The park's boundaries and purpose are defined in the Kaieteur National Park Act and was created to preserve the natural scenery (including Kaieteur Falls) and its fauna and flora.

 The park can be accessed either by overland trek or via air from a variety of providers on scheduled or chartered flights.